abheejain/aws-bootcamp-cruddur-2023/journal/week6.md

 ```
 ---
 ## Configure task defintions to contain x-ray and turn on Container Insights
+### Tasks to be done under this sectin of Week-7 Part are
-### Change Docker Compose to explicitly use a user-defined network
+- Change Docker Compose to explicitly use a user-defined network
-### Create Dockerfile specfically for production use case
+- Create Dockerfile specfically for production use case
-### Using ruby generate out env dot files for docker using erb templates
+- Using ruby generate out env dot files for docker using erb templates

-With erb FOLDER
+Using Andrew's favourite part to tdo with `Ruby Language` With erb FOLDER

-.env
+`.env` naming convention to be noted

-Note: Make sure the values passed in double quotations
+Note: Make sure the values passed in `double quotations`
-But in the .rb files do not need quotations
+But in the `.rb` files do not need quotations

 After making the changes and adding the erb files along with using the .env var files, `docker-compose up` to make sure it all works `LOCALLY`